 And, with some clever rigging, you can even connect two bolts that are side-by-side at chest level in a standard sport anchor configuration.
-In this case, the two ears are clipped to the biner on the left bolt, and the remaining strand is passed through the biner on the right bolt, doubling the cord and halving the distance.
+In this case, the two ears are clipped to the carabiner on the left bolt, and the remaining strand is passed through the carabiner on the right bolt, doubling the cord and halving the distance.

 Doing this lets you to make a tidy, compact anchor with two adjacent bolts. even with a huge long cordelette.

 You know that Murphy's Law of using a cordelette, that the dang double fisherman’s knot always ends up right where you’re trying to tie the master point?
 That little hassle is gone with this system.
 (Yeah, I know you can mitigate that by clove hitching the knot of near one of your pieces of gear, but we’ll cover that in another tip.)